 The most common types of dispute resolution that may be used to settle a case out of court are negotiation, facilitation, mediation, and conciliation.
 Arbitration may also be used, but it is not used as commonly in disputes that are started in courts.
 Because arbitration atypically arises from an agreement that the parties made, it is unlikely that a dispute will be transferred to arbitration from a court system unless a party was trying to avoid arbitration.
 This article will focus on the types listed above, beginning with negotiation.

-Negotiation is a process of dispute resolution where the parties trade offers back and forth until an agreement is made or the parties decide to go to court.
-This is the least formal of the processes, and it is often an element of other forms of dispute resolution.
+Negotiation is a process of resolving a dispute where the parties trade offers back and forth until an agreement is made or the parties decide to go to court.
+This is the least formal of the processes, and it is often an element of other forms of ADR.
 Negotiation can be just between the parties or their attorneys as they have time leading up to trial, or it can be a more formal, organized time where the parties can barter for terms.
 Pure negotiation is often the first step in evaluating a case and the potential for settlement, as it is often the first exposure to the full argument of the other party.
 While there is no guarantee that the parties will reach an agreement through negotiation, it can play an important role as the springboard to other options for a settlement.
 A negotiation will typically involve the following steps: